zhufuyi/sponge/assets/install-en.md

 # Save .bashrc file, and make the settings take effect
 source ~/.bashrc

-# View the GOBIN directory
+# View the GOBIN directory, if the output is not empty, the setting is successful.
 go env GOBIN
 ```